 View Standards >>

 The objective of the IS Audit and Assurance Guidelines is to provide guidance and additional information on how to comply with the IS Audit and Assurance Standards.
 The IS audit and assurance professional should consider these guidelines when implementing, applying and justifying any departure from the standards.

 View Guidelines >>

 Tools and Techniques

 The tools and techniques provide additional guidance, but do not set requirements.
-Tools and Techniques include such things as:
+Available Tools and Techniques include:

 ISACA continually updates and expands the practical guidance and product family based on the COBIT framework.
 COBIT helps IT professionals and enterprise leaders fulfill their IT governance and management responsibilities, particularly in the areas of assurance, security, risk and control, and deliver value to the business.
 COBIT is available for download.

 A glossary of terms is available.
-The words audit and review are used interchangeably in the IT Audit and Assurance Standards and Guidelines.
+The words audit and review are used interchangeably in the IS Audit and Assurance Standards and Guidelines.

 The complete set of current standards and guidelines for IS audit and assurance Professionals is contained in ITAF.

 If you have questions about Standards publications and ongoing research, please contact: